TAPcentric/OpenWorkspace/.github/ISSUE_TEMPLATE/-request-a-new-feature.md

 ---

-***Creators of new feature requests that are not currently on the OpenWorkspace® Roadmap and get released are awarded a lifetime subscription to OpenWorkspace® Services***

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]